dspeckmann/freestyler/README.md

 # freestyler
-My customized version of our university project "Freestyler App".
+My customized version of our university project "Freestyler App" (https://github.com/SWEProjekt/Freestyler-App).
+More to come.